Kingdom Hearts 3D: Dream Drop Distance: Reception

-The Tokyo Game Show featured a playable demo which earned the game top honors as "Best 3DS RPG" in RPG Land's Tokyo Game Show Awards, following a hands-on report that praised the boss fights.
+A playable demo featured on Tokyo Game Show earned the game top honors as "Best 3DS RPG" in RPG Land's Tokyo Game Show Awards, following a hands-on report that praised the boss fights.
 RPG Site also praised the game upon its first impression, calling the demo "refreshing".
 Reception to the game's released trailers, demos and general information was generally positive, and the game ranked among Famitsu's 25 "most wanted" list in October 2011.
 The Official Nintendo Magazine listed it eighth in their "Games of 2012" feature.
 In an IGN poll, it ranked as the most expected Nintendo 3DS game for 2012's summer.
 It also won the "Most Valuable Game Award" from the Nintendo Power magazine.

 In its first review, Famitsu gave Dream Drop Distance a rating of 10/9/10/9, or a total of 38/40, in their March 22, 2012 issue, which made Dream Drop Distance the second highest rated game in the series for them, after Kingdom Hearts II.
 The game debuted at the top of Media Create's sales charts, selling 213,579 copies during its first week.
 The release was also noted to have helped boost the sales of the Nintendo 3DS console.
 Although the number of pre-orders surpassed that of Kingdom Hearts 358/2 Days for the Nintendo DS, the first week's sales were lower.
 Nevertheless, Media Create noted that this was due to the comparison between the number of units sold between the Nintendo DS and the Nintendo 3DS during the time the games were released, with the former having sold more copies than the latter.
 The game continued to appear in Media Create's polls for the next several weeks, selling a total of 311,688 units as of May 2012.
 In North America, the game sold 200,000 units during August 2012, with 180,000 regular editions and 20,000 Mark of Mastery editions.